JoanAndersson/CSS-positioning/3-css-positioning/Log .md

--Andres guides us through creating of wireframes in figma -Andres create a contact page with one html file and one css file.
+-Andres guides us through creating of wireframes in figma<br />
+-Andres create a contact page with one html file and one css file.<br />
--Peter create a product page with one html file and one css file.
+-Peter create a product page with one html file and one css file. <br />
--Johan create an about page with one html file and one css file.
+-Johan create an about page with one html file and one css file. <br />
--Peter changes and uppdates index page with html and css file.
+-Peter changes and uppdates index page with html and css file. <br />